micromata/Baumeister/README.md

 We strongly advise installing an [EditorConfig plugin](http://editorconfig.org/#download) and taking a look at the `.editorconfig` file in the root of this project.

 ## Writing Markup (static sites vs. single page apps)
-Baumeister acts like a static sites generator by default.
+Baumeister acts like a static site generator by default.
 Using handlebars we can simplify our templates and avoid markup duplications by using a combination of `pages`, `layouts` and `partials`.

 ### This is optional
 Using Handlebars instead of plain HTML is fully optional and will probably suit your needs if you use Baumeister for creating a static site.
 If you are developing a single page application instead it would be a good idea to turn off handlebars compiling, place an `index.html` file in the `/src` directory, and store additional templates in `/src/app`.